 THE treatment which Lord GODERICH'S motion receives from Government is curious.
 He was asked by Lord PALMERSTON to postpone it, because Mr. SIDNEY HERBERT was absent through indisposition, and he wished to take part in the debate.
 In the interval between Tuesday last and Thursday next, the day newly named by Lord PALMERSTON, Mr. SIDNEY HERBERT leaves the Government.
 What part then will he take in the debate?
 The position that other men may occupy is also an interesting question.
 We know, by the experience of Kidderminster, what Mr. Lowe will say to it.
-Mr. Osborne, who mounted on the top of the Admiralty to discharge red-hot shot into the building "next door "-the Horse Guards-may be fairly asked, what part of the system-"rotten from top to bottom"-is worse than the promotion?
+Mr. OSBORNE, who mounted on the top of the Admiralty to discharge red-hot shot into the building "next door"-the Horse Guards-may be fairly asked, what part of the system-"rotten from top to bottom"-is worse than the promotion?
 There are other men of the rank of Ministers who have some knowledge of the world of England as well as of class or department, and they must know what is their duty on this occasion.
 Mr. CARDWELL, for instance, ought to be able to tell the men of his order what is the feeling of the nation; just as officers risen from the ranks have been able to tell their brother officers at mess what are the feelings of the men.

-It may be supposed that the complaint of undue "aristocratio" exclusiveness is imaginary -that the sons of the aristocracy do no more than take the advantage which their position gives them to keep the lead of their countrymen.
-If that were so, we should not grudge the use of accumulated and hereditary honours.
+It may be supposed that the complaint of undue "aristocratic" exclusiveness is imaginary than take the advantage which their position gives them to keep the lead of their countrymen.
+If that were so, we should not grudge to bid high for popularity.